Krzysiek-U/pxt-robotech/README.md

 Custom blocks for the advanced educational robotics ecosystem from **[ robotech.edu.pl](https://robotech.edu.pl)**.

+## Hardware Overview & Architecture

+The Robotech ecosystem utilizes a multi-processor, hardware-abstracted architecture designed to offload time-critical tasks from the micro:bit, ensuring smooth and robust robot operation.

 This extension provides a hardware-abstracted block interface for the **Robotech REX Expansion Board** paired with any **Universal Vision AI Camera Module** running custom TinyML models.